-2.1 Members are asked to:

-- consider the updated draft 2017-18 ROA and related Equality Impact Assessment attached as annexes to this report; - note that other supporting plans are also required by the SFC in addition to the ROA, and that the GCRB Executive Director will ensure these are provided to GCRB for review by committee members; - agree, subject to any amendment, to recommend to the GCRB Board that it endorse the attached 2017-18 ROA and related Equality Impact Assessment for submission to the SFC.
+- 2.1 The Board is asked to: - note the progress to draft a new ROA for 2017-18; - consider and provide feedback on the draft 2017-18 ROA and related Equality Impact Assessment attached as annexes to this report; - note that a number of supporting plans are also required by the SFC in addition to the ROA, and that the GCRB Executive Director is currently working with assigned college managers to ensure these are provided to GCRB for review; and - note that the SFC deadline for submission of final ROA is 31 March 2017 and that, following the SFC announcement of funding, the GCRB Executive Director is working with the assigned colleges to develop an updated ROA and associated funding allocations for consideration by both the GCRB Performance and Resources Committee and the assigned college boards, prior to final consideration by the GCRB Board.

-3. 2017-18 Regional Outcome Agreement
+3. Draft 2017-18 Regional Outcome Agreement

-The Scottish Government's Post 16 Education Act requires each college region to have regard to the economic and social needs of its region, its skills needs, social inclusion needs and equalities needs, and to seek to improve the economic and social well-being of the region.
-The regional outcome agreement is a key element in meeting these responsibilities and a draft ROA for 2017-18 is attached as Annex A for member consideration and comment.
+3.1 The Scottish Government's Post 16 Education Act requires each college region to have regard to the economic and social needs of its region, its skills needs, social inclusion needs and equalities needs, and to seek to improve the economic and social well-being of the region.
+The regional outcome agreement is a key element in meeting these responsibilities and a draft ROA for 2017-18 is attached as Annex A for members' consideration and comment.